bbaut/movies_api_angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10.

-## Development server
+## Run development server

+In order to run this application you need to create the enviroments with the next command:
+`ng generate environments`

+then, you should specificy on the file [environment.development.ts] the next variables: *production, apiAuth and urlAPI* The urlAPI comes from: `https://api.themoviedb.org` The API auth referes to the API Key given by `https://api.themoviedb.org`

-Run `ng serve` for a dev server.
+Once done, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Code scaffolding